EstherJin/WaterlooWorks-Desirability-Predictor/README.md

 # Waterloo-Works-Scraping

-**WARNING: NO LONGER WORKS**: Script does not handle uWaterloo's new 2FA system.

 Series of scripts to scrape job listings from WaterlooWorks into a CSV then filter based on companies

 scrape.py is the main script, using Selenium to scrape WaterlooWorks data in to a CSV.

 filter.py can then be used to filter results from scrape.py based on a blacklist stored in the plain-text file 'blacklist.txt'.
 You can edit that file as you wish.
 The script will also remove any duplicates from 'blacklist.txt'